 - Optional: 2 tbsp raw honey

-Cut into strips while slightly warm.
+Cut into strips while slightly warm — much easier than when fully cooled.
 Roll in parchment paper to store.

-Storage: Wrapped in parchment, up to 2 weeks.
+Storage: Wrapped in parchment, up to 2 weeks at room temperature, longer in the refrigerator.

 5. Raw Energy Cookies (Date & Nut)